AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

     >[!NOTE]
     >
     >This utility does not remove any versions used in baselines or reviews or has any labels.
-1. Install the pre-migration package (`com.adobe.guides.pre-uuid-migration-1.1.2 .zip`).
+1. Install the pre-migration package according to your version.

    >[!NOTE]
    >